mcvta/WaterPythonTemp/README.md

 6. In this folder include the python code file (e.g. ANN.py) and the input file or files (e.g. st1.xlsx; st2.xlsx; st3.xlsx;...;st100.xlsx).
 In the code file (e.g. ANN.py.py) set the training and validation percentages of the dataset (e.g. train_size=0.7, test_size=0.3; Replace the model parameters with the value obtained in 4;
 7. Run the code.
 The output includes: file with the predicted values for the training dataset (1-st1.xlsxtrain.xlsx) and a file with with the predicted values for the validation dataset (2-st1.xlsxtest.xlsx).

+## Feature importance with random forest regressor
+1. Create an empty folder;
+2. In this folder include the python code file (Random Forest_Feature_importance.py) and the input files (e.g. st1.xlsx; st2.xlsx; st3.xlsx;...;st100.xlsx).
+In the code file (Random Forest_Feature_importance.py) set the training and validation percentages of the dataset (e.g. train_size=0.7, test_size=0.3.
+Change the path to the output file (importance.csv).